-Supplementary Examinations refer to the examination held for those students who failed in their Final Examinations provided that their failure is less than forty percent (40 %) of his/her total courses.
+- i.
+Supplementary Examinations refer to the examination held for those students who failed in their Final Examinations provided their failure is less than forty percent (40%) of his/her total courses. - ii.
+Supplementary Examinations held prior to the beginning of the following semester.